 Defending Midway involved outsmarting the Japanese.
 Intelligence isn’t just about intercepting messages; it’s about allowing oneself to be intercepted when it suits you, as George Washington and Ben Franklin excelled at in the American Revolution.
 The U.S. knew the Japanese were planning a major attack on a location they called “AF.”
 Experts couldn’t agree on where AF was, so they sent a message they knew the Japanese would intercept from Midway saying that the base there was out of water.
 They intercepted a Japanese message stating that AF was out of water, confirming the tiny island as the target.
 Though colleagues guessed the Japanese would attack the Marshall Islands next or Pearl Harbor a second time, Pacific Commander Chester Nimitz trusted this line of intelligence and set the trap.
 The U.S. didn’t know the exact date, but they positioned their own aircraft carriers nearby in early June 1942 and waited, outside the range of Japanese radar (275 miles).

 In the ensuing battle, fighter pilots passed each other in the sky without even bothering to engage in dogfights.
-Their goal, rather, was to attack each other’s carriers, the prizes of their respective fleets.
-If they succeeded, their rival pilots wouldn’t have any place to land, regardless.
+Their goal, rather, was to attack each other’s carriers; if they succeeded, their rival pilots wouldn’t have any place to land.
 The Japanese started off bombing Midway as planned but when one of their planes spotted the American carrier fleet, Admiral Chūichi Nagumo changed course and tried to destroy them instead.
 That took precious time, as the Japanese planes had to retool on deck from bombs to torpedoes.
 In the meantime, wave after wave of American pilots attacked Japanese carriers with no success.
 Of the torpedo bombers that took off from the Enterprise, Hornet, and Yorktown carriers, most were lost or had to ditch their planes at sea and none hit the Japanese carriers, as the torpedoes they dropped malfunctioned.

 The efforts of the first waves weren’t in vain, though.
 They used up Zeros’ valuable fuel and ammunition and forced them to lower altitudes, freeing up higher altitudes for dive bombers.
 Another group of Douglas SBD-3 dive bombers led by Commander Wade McCluskey couldn’t find the fleet and turned around as they ran low on fuel.
 He had an entire squadron following him that he didn’t want to ditch in the sea if they ran out of gas.
 But in a cloud break under him, McCluskey spotted the wake behind a Japanese destroyer that he figured was steaming toward the main carrier group.
 He was right and his gamble paid off.
 His squadron nose-dived and destroyed three Japanese carriers along with several smaller ships – five of the most productive minutes in U.S. military history.
 The carriers were still off-loading bombs and reloading torpedoes on deck, making them more combustible than if their munitions were stowed in magazines like normal.
 They destroyed the fourth Japanese carrier at Midway shortly after.
 The U.S. lost just the Yorktown CV-5, later replaced by the eponymous CV-10 (1943-1970).